 about aging in an entertaining and compelling manner.

 • All foreign language films must have English subtitles, including their songs, that are clearly and boldly differentiated from the background.

 • All English- language films require closed captions.

 SUBMISSION FORMATS ACCEPTED:

-• If chosen, final film must be sent by August 1, and be available for screening by October 2.
+• If chosen, final film must be sent by October 1.

 • Films may be eligible for future Legacy Film Series and distribution: see www.legacyfilmseries.com.

 ONCE YOUR FILM HAS BEEN ACCEPTED, IT MUST INCLUDE THE FOLLOWING: